Which use class is my building?

-Can I call the Planning Department/Local Authority/Vicar?
+Can I call the Planning Department / Local Authority / Vicar?

-This is where you need to be a cross between Sherlock Holmes and Miss Marple.
+To perhaps answer the question of which use class, this is where you need to be a cross between Sherlock Holmes and Miss Marple.
 You will need to prove it yourself or with the help of your friendly planning consultant.

 - What was the building used for when it was open?

 - Look at Google Street View and go back in time via the small clock in the top left of the screen.
 Are there any A boards or other signage that will help?
 Make a note of the dates.